 — Millennial Money Man (@GenYMoneyMan) January 12, 2016

 Goal Setting Tip #3: Create a Budget You Love

 As Maggie mentioned in her post, resolutions involving money are quite popular.
 I imagine that popular budgeting tools, such as Mint or Personal Capital, see quite the uptick in traffic in January, especially since they are free.
 Personally, we use Mint, but not every tool fit everyone perfectly.

-However, these tools alone won’t create a budget for you or tell you how to spend money.
-For nearly 3.5 years, Garrett and I continued to try and budget via Mint and we failed every time–our story was very similar to Vic’s story, if you click through.
+However, these personal finance tools alone won’t create a budget for you or tell you how to spend money.
+For nearly 3.5 years, Garrett and I continued to try and budget via Mint and we failed every time.
 Our spending always exceeded our budget and our income.
 Once we learned more about ourselves and our spending, then we figured out where we could optimize.
 We try to be frugal when spending matters less so that we can spend more when spending matters most–i.e. we prefer travel to restaurants, so we have more money going to our travel budget every month and far less going to restaurants than we did before.
 Now, we love our budget and we’re closer than ever to achieving our goals!